civiform/docs/docs/governance-and-management/technical-support/ecs-events-checking.md

 ## Background

-When applicants report 500 errors or you notice them in ECS logs, the root cause may be ECS (Elastic Container Service) containers being marked unhealthy and restarted.
-This causes brief windows where the database connection pool (HikariPool) is exhausted, resulting in errors like:
+When applicants report 500 errors or you notice them in ECS logs, you may see errors like:

 ```
 SQLTransientConnectionException: HikariPool-default - Connection is not available, request timed out after 30000ms.
 ```

+This usually means the application could not obtain a database connection in time, requests to the database are timing out, or that the connection pool (HikariPool) is exhausted.

+When this happens, ECS may mark the container unhealthy because it can no longer reach the database, then replace the task.
+This is good because it means that the system is properly recovering from this unhealthy state.

+Possible causes include a heavy database query (for example, during a large application export), problems with the RDS instance, networking issues within the VPC, or other factors that are still being investigated by the CiviForm team.
+The exact cause is not always clear from ECS events alone.

-This guide walks through how to check whether that's happening.
+This guide walks through how to check ECS Events for task replacements that coincide with these errors.
 For how to find and filter application logs in ECS, see [Finding and Filtering ECS Logs](finding-and-filtering-ecs-logs.md).

 ## How to Check ECS Events